alan-turing-institute/trustchain/docs/ion.md

     When Bitcoin Core starts for the first time, it will begin synchronising with the rest of the Bitcoin network.
 This means downloading all of the blocks in the Bitcoin blockchain, which is a large data structure containing every Bitcoion transaction that has ever been processed.

-    **The synchronisation process may take several hours, or even days, to complete.** You can continue with the installation steps below while it is in progress, but you will not be able to use Trustchain until your Bitcoin node has finished synchronising.
+    **The synchronisation process on Mainnet may take several hours, or even days, to complete.** You can continue with the installation steps below while it is in progress, but you will not be able to use Trustchain until your Bitcoin node has finished synchronising.

+    Fortunately, the synchronisation process on Testnet4 is much quicker, as only ~15GB of data must be downloaded.

 Whenever Bitcoin Core is running, you can invoke the Bitcoin CLI with commands beginning `bitcoin-cli`.
 A full list of commands available via the Bitcoin CLI can be found [here](https://developer.bitcoin.org/reference/rpc/).